 - Emergency bivouac for mountaineers (provided by fjellgruppa on our trips)

-- Shovel (can rent from fjellgruppa)
+- Shovel (can be rented from fjellgruppa)

 - Thermos and lunch packet